ranganathanlab/bmDCA/README.md

 Here is the 'working version' code for bmDCA.
-The main routine bmDCA\_v2.1.sh contains different scripts (c/c++/awk) and can be executed in command line in UNIX based operating systems.
+The main routine bmDCA\_v2.1.sh contains different scripts (c/c++/awk) and can be executed in command line in UNIX/Linux based operating systems.

 Steps to use the code